aviart/gd-star-rating/readme.txt

 7. Example multi rating block

 == Changelog ==
+= 1.5.6 =
+* RSS integration supports thumbs and multis.
+* Added jQueryUI 1.7 plugins and styles.
+* Added support for thumbs to widgets.
+* Many fixes to admin panels, deletion of thumbs data.

 = 1.5.5 =
 * Thumbs loading animations and other thumbs improvements
 * Cleanup and optimization of main CSS file